-The Digital You page introduced the concept of digital footprints and digital identities.
+The Your digital world page introduced the concept of digital footprints and digital identities.
 To help you understand this in your own context, it is useful to map your online activity.

 To start the mapping process, you first need to understand your activity in the terms of ‘residents’ and ‘visitors’:

 When someone is a resident, they are highly visible within the platform they are using.
 This visibility is often through having an active and developed profile.
 Such individuals often have an ‘online persona’ and are often grow comfortable using platforms that they reside within.
 White and Cornu (2011) propose residents see the web as a “park or building… a network of individuals or clusters of individuals who in turn generate content”.